We thank Presenter, John Greene, for the following advance information regarding his Radio Documentary this Sunday. (S.R.)

 On this week’s edition of ‘Where The Road Takes Me, John Greene invites you to hear her story, listen to her songs, and spend an hour in her company.

 But her rise to stardom wasn’t trouble free.
 In June of 1992, a few months before she married, Isla and Al were involved in a horrific road crash, when a male driver on his incorrect side of the road hit them head-on.
 The serious injuries that she suffered paled into insignificance compared to dealing with the anxiety disorder Agrophobia, which re-surfaced as a result of the accident.

 Faith in the Lord and the love and support of her husband enabled her to return to the stage after a five year absence, when it was initially feared that she would never sing again.
-The song ‘It’s a dream come true’, was written in thanksgiving. … continue reading the full article “Isla Grant Interview with John Greene This Evening on C103 at 7”
+The song ‘It’s a dream come true’, was written in thanksgiving. [read more …] “Isla Grant Interview with John Greene This Evening on C103 at 7”

 We thank Presenter, John Greene, for advance information on this week’s radio documentary.
 (S.R.)

 Animal neglect, cruelty or abuse is still a major problem in Ireland today.
 According to the Dublin Society for the prevention of cruelty to animals, Ireland is known as the ‘Puppy farm Capital’ of Europe.